plsuwu/plsuwu/src/docs/writeups/lockpick_2.md

 ![Untitled](/img/lockpick_2_img/Untitled%2021.png)

 Not exactly sure what is wrong here - my guess is that there is possibly something off with the `CR`/`LF` encoding given how close I was; my VM host here is running on a Windows machine whereas the victim runs Linux, which both use different line separator encodings.
 Ultimately, following Word’s example, we can get a perfectly functional PDF document after running it through an online PDF repair service:

 ![Untitled](/img/lockpick_2_img/Untitled%2022.png)

 ![Untitled](/img/lockpick_2_img/Untitled%2023.png)

-For the final flags, we need the `MD5` hash of the `updater` payload/the key, and then also some garbage that we can copy/paste from the ransom note.
+From these decrypted documents, we can get the answer for tasks 2 and 3 (the answers being `Australian Market` and `Notionwide` respectively).

+For the final remaining flasg (the BTC wallet and ransom amount), we can just pull this directly from the ransom note; `1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2` for the wallet address, and `£1000000` (a million pounds) for the amount.